Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 ~~~
 Tezzaran: Nice shooting Oriaanna!
 ~~~
 Bastion and Nightingale dent a second bandit, Baka enters the room and one-shots the third with a guiding bolt.
-Oriaanna finishes off the last one with another firebolt.
-We enter the kitchen and G'rung spots another group of 5 bandits and bursts down the corridor after them still raging but misses its initial attack.
+Oriaanna finishes off the last one with another firebolt. they enter the kitchen and G'rung spots another group of 5 bandits and bursts down the corridor after them still raging but misses its initial attack.
 ~~~
 Oriaanna: Why do we let the G'rung lead!
 ~~~
 Nightingale hits one with an arrow and Tezzaran hurls a warbling mass of chaotic energy that nearest bandit and kills it.
 G'rung now free of the bandit in front of it decapitates one hiding in a crevice next to it, but fellow bandits go after it.
 Baka kills ones with a sacred flame, and another slashed Nightingale.
 Bastion pops up out of a corridor blocks the corridor taking off the non-sword arm of the nearest bandit, and the party take pot shots at the kettled bandits until they die but before this G'rung fumbles an attack and takes an attack of opportunity from one of the bandits.
 They flump to the floor unconscious.
 Baka heals the G'rung up, and Tezzaran heals Nightingale up a bit.
 The bandits have black eyes and paler skin than normal for their races.

-We raid the bodies and Nightingale finds a scrap of paper with "I Love You" in Infernal.
-Each of the bandits have a ring with a Spider insignia embossed on it, and we take one for safe-keeping.
+They raid the bodies and Nightingale finds a scrap of paper with "I Love You" in Infernal.
+Each of the bandits have a ring with a Spider insignia embossed on it, and they take one for safe-keeping.
 On the table in the kitchen there is a pouch that feels heavy but when they reach inside there is nothing there.
 Being unable to find out how it works, Tezzaran takes it on their person.

-We open the door to the South and meet the Boss Vedalken and Goliath that Nightingale spotted in her investigations.
+They open the door to the South and meet the Boss Vedalken and Goliath that Nightingale spotted in her investigations.
 G'rung goes straight for the Goliath with its Warhammer and Baka finished it off with a mace donk.
 The Vedalken Captain slashes Baka and Baka manages to counter one of them.
 Bastion and Oriaanna .
 Tezzaran enters the room and tosses a acid vial in the face of the Vedalken Captain.
 ~~~
 Tezzaran: I was saving this for a spicy encounter
 ~~~